IRhoAias/PockieNinjaFarm-Beta1/README.md

 [![PockieNinja Farm Bot Demo](https://i.imgur.com/UoWFY6Z.png)](https://www.youtube.com/watch?v=BzPv_OCpmD0)

-For more updates and detailed videos, please refer to the PockieNinja Playlist on our YouTube channel.
+For more updates and details, we can help you on the official [Discord](https://discord.gg/gCx5hCZPuv) of the Server.

 ---